bbenedict/bbenedict/100days.md

 ## day 14

 Accessibility improvements for the simple-react app.
 Adding regional tags such as header and nav to improve the screen reading experience.
 I am using VoiceOver on Mac to validate changes.
 This is a VERY eye opening experience.
 You are trying to navigate from say a Chrome browser tab to your application, and every key you press causes an audio snippet to begin playing.
 I really wanted to take my headphones off while learning as a result, but that defeates the purpose of this learning.

+## day 15

+Created a custom hook in the simple-react app.
+I also came up with a better example for useMemo that works more as expected.